 The Valuer General sets the valuation date used by Council.
 All municipalities in Victoria use the one date.

-If you feel your property is incorrectly valued Contact Council's Revenue Office to discuss the matter.
+If you feel your property is incorrectly valued contact Council's Revenue Office to discuss the matter.
 If the response does not completely satisfy you, they will provide you with information on how to lodge an objection to the valuation.
-Any formal objections must be lodged within two months of the date of issue of the Rate and Valuation Notice.
+Any formal objections must be lodged within 2 months of the date of issue of the Rate and Valuation Notice.
 Late objections will not be accepted in accordance with government legislation.

 Council's Contract Valuer is required to review the valuation following any significant change that may alter the value of the property.
 Subdivision or consolidation of a property, construction of a new building or the demolition of buildings are examples of changes that will cause a Supplementary Valuation to be conducted.
 A Supplementary Rate Notice may be raised at any time throughout the year.